Bead Glossary A to J

 CHALCEDONY

-This gemstone, found in Brazil, India, Madagascar, Namibia, Sri Lanka, the United States, Uruguay and Zimbabwe, has a semi-transparent or translucent quality alongside a solid colour, commonly pale bluish-gray.
+This gemstone, found in Brazil, India, Madagascar, Namibia, Sri Lanka, the United States, Uruguay and Zimbabwe, has a semi transparent or translucent quality alongside a solid colour, commonly pale bluish grey.
 It also has a near wax like lustre.
 Colours are blue, purple, pink, white, yellow, orange, and gray with blue and purple the most popular hues.
-Read more in our Gemstones & Minerals Glossary
+Read more in our Gemstones & Minerals Glossary.

 Above are examples of Pale Blue, Grey and White Chalcedony.